 - Audition: Is an audition required?
 How do I audition for the School of Music?

 - Ensemble Participation: How do I become a member of a performing ensemble?

-- Repertoire: What kind of repertoire do School of Music ensembles perform?
+- Repertory: What kind of repertory do School of Music ensembles perform?

 - Music at Puget Sound: What is the role of the School of Music at Puget Sound?

 Do you have Audition specific questions?
 Check out our Audition FAQ!